Definition

 Immune Mechanisms

-Role of Gluten Peptides:
+Role of Gluten Peptides

 - Gluten peptides, such as gliadin (33 amino acids long), resist degradation by gastrointestinal enzymes.